Kerberos on a Macintosh System

-This article describes how to configure Kerberos for Mac OS X 10.7 and later in order to access Kerberized machines and encrypt your data transmissions.
+This article describes how to configure Kerberos for Mac OS X 10.7 and later to access Kerberized machines and encrypt your data transmissions.

-Note: These instructions apply to Kerberos on Mac OS X 10.7 and later.
+Note: The following instructions apply to Kerberos on Mac OS X 10.7 and later.

 Heimdal Kerberos is shipped as part of Mac OS X (as of the OS X 10.7 "Lion" release).
 Heimdal Kerberos is an alternate implementation of the Kerberos protocol and (mostly) inter-operates with the more common MIT Kerberos (such as installed on Fermilab Linux systems).

 If the second file (edu.mit.Kerberos) is present it needs to be deleted.
-Fermilab's recommended practice is to reply on the /etc/krb5.conf Kerberos configuration file.
+Fermilab's recommended practice is to rely on the /etc/krb5.conf Kerberos configuration file.